-2. WHY IT MATTERS Neglect is a serious form of harm.
+Neglect is a serious form of harm.
 It is classed as an Adverse Childhood Experience (ACE) often causing lifelong physical and/or mental health consequences (Bellis et al 2019).
 It is potentially fatal.
-Neglect affects the ability to form relationships not only with the child's caregiver as it interferes with the attachment process but with others throughout life.
-The type of neglect along with the severity, frequency affects the impact.
+Neglect affects the ability to form relationships not only with the child's caregiver as it interferes with the attachment process but with other people too, throughout life.
+The type of neglect along with the severity and frequency affects the impact of it.
 The child's resilience which is defined as normal development under difficult circumstances (Fonagy et al, 1994) coupled with any other protective factors may buffer some of the effect.

+3. Information

-3. INFORMATON Neglect is not a singular dramatic event but an accumulation of issues over time.
+Neglect is not a singular dramatic event but an accumulation of issues over time.
 The ongoing failure to meet a child's physical and/or psychological needs are likely to result in impairment of the child's health or development.
 It can occur in pregnancy if a mother has drug/alcohol issues.
-After birth the neglect may involve the parent(s) /carer(s) failing to provide adequate food, clothing, shelter, failing to protect from physical and emotional damage or harm.
-Also not ensuring adequate supervision, access to medical care and/or being unresponsive to child's basic emotional needs (Sidebotham et al 2016).
+After birth the neglect may involve the parent(s) /carer(s) failing to: provide adequate nurture, food, clothing or shelter.
+It can be a lack of affording protection from physical and / or emotional harm.
+Not ensuring adequate supervision, access to medical care and/or being unresponsive to a child's basic emotional needs (Sidebotham et al 2016).